Sebiumeker

-Sebiumeker was a major supreme god of procreation and fertility in Meroe, Kush, in present-day Sudan.
+Sebiumeker was a major supreme god of procreation and fertility in Nubian mythology who was primarily worshipped in Meroe, Kush, in present-day Sudan.
 He is sometimes thought of as a guardian of gateways as his statues are sometimes found near doorways.
 He has many similarities with Atum, but has Nubian characteristics, and is also considered the god of agriculture.

 Etymology

 His Meroitic name was probably Sabomakal, which became Sebiumeker in the ancient Egyptian language.

 Role in ancient Kush

 Sebiumeker was a major supreme god of procreation and fertility in Meroe, Kush (present-day Sudan).

 He was referred to as Lord of Musawwarat.
 His statues have often been found near doorways at the Nubian sites Tabo (Nubia) and Musawwarat es-Sufra, giving rise to the interpretation that he was a guardian god.
 But another interpretation is that he represented transformation which is why he was placed at the doorways of temples.

 Though certainly a Nubian god, he has many Egyptian symbols and legends.